4dcu-be/4dcu.be/_posts/2021-04-21-Code-Nugget-Batch_Effects.md

 Let's have a look which changes pyComBat made to our data and if it makes sense!
 The dataframe with corrected values also needs to be converted to a long format (again using ```melt```), merged with the original data using ```merge``` and plotted.
-Here ```scatterplot``` is used to compare the original value (x-axis) and the corrected value (y-axis) for values from different batches (color).
-If no corrections we're done all samples will be on the diagonal as their x- and y-values are identical, where corrections are applied there will be a shift.
+Here ```scatterplot``` is used to compare the original value (x-axis) with the corrected value (y-axis) for values from different batches (color).
+If no corrections were done all samples would be on the diagonal as their x- and y-values are identical, where corrections are applied there will be a shift.

 ```python